agilepro/epiconsciousness/docs/Consciousness/self-determined.md

 ## Conclusion

 I hope I have persuaded you that the problem of self will is simply the way that the original problem is framed.
 Free will comes from dualists who see the soul as separate from reality, and independent of it.
-However, a more enlightened person sees that our choices are driven by our experiences, expressed as needs and desired, and that this is a good thing.
+However, a more enlightened person sees that our choices are driven by our experiences, expressed as needs and desires, and that this is a good thing.
 You experiences are recorded inside of you, but are just as much a part of the world as you are.
 Self will is not about being able to make any arbitrary decision with no dependency upon the universe.
 Self will is when your actions are completely determined by your own — and nobody else’s — needs and desires.

 > “Excellence is never an accident.
 It is always the result of high intention, sincere effort, and intelligent execution; it represents the wise choice of many alternatives – choice, not chance, determines your destiny.” – Aristotle